UPPMAX/HPC-python/docs/day3/big_data.rst

    - Example: 8 GB per core
        - ~40 GB

-.. admonition:: Do you remember how to allocate several cores?
+.. challenge:: Do you remember how to allocate several cores?
    :class: dropdown

    - Slurm flag ``-n <number of cores>``

-.. admonition:: Actually start an interactive sesion with 4 cores for 3 hours.
+.. challenge:: Actually start an interactive sesion with 4 cores for 3 hours.

    - We will use it for the exercises later.
    - Since it may take some time to get the allocation we do it now already!
    - Follow the best procedure for your cluster, e.g. from **command-line** or **OnDemand**.

-.. admonition:: How?
+.. challenge:: How?
    :class: drop-down

    The following Slurm options needs to be set